 The second way the question is mis-stated is that “Zeroconf” and “UPnP” are not directly comparable concepts.
 Zeroconf is a three-layer foundation which provides dependable IP networking in the absence of configuration information and infrastructure.
 UPnP is an organization, actively involved in the ongoing process of producing protocol specifications.
 Talking about “adopting UPnP” is like proposing that it would be a good idea to “adopt ISO”, or IEEE, or ANSI.
 When someone describes a product as implementing some protocol documented in an IETF RFC or Internet Draft, they say that it “implements RFC xxxx”, not that it “implements IETF” or that the company is “adopting IETF.”

-When people talk about "adopting UPnP" they don't usually mean that their company has blindly committed to implement and support anything and everything that might come out of the UPnP organization.
+When people talk about “adopting UPnP” they don’t usually mean that their company has blindly committed to implement and support anything and everything that might come out of the UPnP organization.
 What they really mean is usually one of two things.
-Sometimes they mean that they have decided to adopt certain specific UPnP protocols, and they're assuming by context that it's clear which specific UPnP protocols they're talking about.
-Other times — and sadly this is all too common — the person making the statement about "adopting UPnP" is a high-level executive who knows nothing about network protocols.
-All he knows is that networking products are too hard to use, and he's been informed that saying "we adopt UPnP" will make the problem go away.
-The technical minutiae of deciphering what that statement actually means in concrete terms are beneath him — such boring details will be handled by some lowly engineer.
+Sometimes they mean that they have decided to adopt certain specific UPnP protocols, and they’re assuming by context that it’s clear which specific UPnP protocols they’re talking about.
+Other times — and sadly this is all too common — the person making the statement about “adopting UPnP” is a high-level executive who knows nothing about network protocols.
+All he or she knows is that networking products are too hard to use, and someone said that proclaiming “we support UPnP” will make that problem disappear.
+The technical minutiae of deciphering what that statement actually means in concrete terms are beneath the executive — such boring details will be handled by some lowly engineer.